B. A. Baracus: 2010 film

 The 2010 film adaptation presents a Bosco "B. A." Baracus (born on June 20, 1978, in Phoenix) who is referred to simply as Bosco for much of the film's first act.
 In the film, he is a former Corporal when he meets Hannibal, and a Sergeant First Class by the time of the trial.
 While B. A. retains his trademark hairstyle, he does not wear gold chains around his neck like his TV counterpart did.
 Aside from the Army Ranger tattoo on his right arm, he sports tattoos on his knuckles: the left spells "PITY", while the right spells "FOOL".
 This is a reference to Mr. T's catchphrase, "I pity the fool."

 His fear of flying is created at the film's start, after Bosco nearly falls out of a helicopter piloted by Murdock.
 He starts off much like his TV counterpart; he punches first, asks questions later, and still drives his distinctive GMC Vandura van.
 In contrast with the TV series, in the opening sequence, the van is accidentally destroyed by Murdock; and when B. A. is sprung from prison later in the film, he is a changed man.
 Concerned with the violence that has driven his life, Bosco swears a vow to never again end another life, and grows his hair out to help reflect this change.
 The more peaceful Bosco even allows himself to be beaten into submission by the psychotic killer Pike, until he is rescued by Hannibal.
 It is not until the film's third act, when informed by Hannibal that even Gandhi "wasn't afraid to fight for something he believed in", that Bosco re-shaves his head, and becomes an unstoppable powerhouse once more.
 He cites later that his conscience is now clear.

 B. A. also explains that the reason he started his hairstyle as a child was that everyone in his neighborhood was afraid of him.

 Awards and decorations

 The following are the medals and service awards fictionally worn by Sergeant First Class Baracus in the 2010 movie adaptation.

 Other appearances

 B. A. is a playable character in the crossover video game Lego Dimensions.
 His character pack includes his van.
 Mr. T is replaced by Dave Fennoy as B. A.'s voice actor.
 He can also be seen making a cameo appearance in an episode of the comedy sketch show Little Britain.

 Baracus is parodied in the side-scrolling shooter game Broforce as a playable character known as B.A.
 Broracus.
 As a playable character, he fights with a flamethrower that can set enemies on fire and he can throw grenades.

+Baracus is referenced in the theme song of the British children's television show Super Gran, sung by Billy Connolly and released as a single in 1985.

+Baracus is referenced in the song JCB by the English folk duo Nizlopi in 2005.